arun-curriculum/Programming-For-Non-Programmers/day_2/README.md

 - We will be learning some basic node in the context of a small Twitter clone called Chirp!
 - Please refer to the project linked above.

-## Overview of Mobile App Development
-- Overview of iOS platform and XCode
-- Objective C
-- Swift
-- Overview of Android platform and ADT
-- Java
-- Hybrid apps with jQuery Mobile, Phonegap, and Ionic.
-- API call structure

 ## Introduction to Version Control Systems
 - [Git](http://git-scm.com/) and [GitHub](https://github.com/)
 - [SVN](https://subversion.apache.org/)